-All sums owing from financial assets are due to be paid in less than one year, with the exception of the Council's escrow account with Landsbanki Islands hf detailed above.
+All sums owing from financial assets are due to be paid in less than one year, with the exception of one £5m fixed term deposit with Lloyds Banking Group which matures in May 2018.

 d) Refinancing and Maturity Risk

 The Council maintains a significant debt and investment portfolio.
 Whilst the cash flow procedures above are considered against the refinancing risk procedures, longer-term risk to the Council relates to managing the exposure to replacing financial instruments as they mature.
 This risk relates to both the maturing of longer term financial liabilities and longer term financial assets.